AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

 # Steps Followed
-## Building the Sales Insight Power BI Dashboard — End to End
+## Building the Sales Insight Power BI Dashboard End to End

 ---

 ## Step 1: SQL Data Analysis & Initial Exploration

-Before loading anything into Power BI, SQL was used to understand the raw data — its structure, volume, and key relationships.
+Before loading anything into Power BI, SQL was used to understand the raw data's structure, volume, and key relationships.
 This is a critical step that most analysts skip, and it directly shaped what transformations were needed later.

 **Reading the data**